DillonSW/Capstone_Team_5/Software/OPC_rev2/ReadMe.md

 ### Installation
 You will first need to install python3 to the host machine before python can be used.
 Use the command below in a linux terminal.
-Command : sudo apt install python3
+Command : sudo apt install python3.
 If the command : pip3 --version returns a result, continue.
 Otherwise use : sudo apt install python3-pip.

 Then install pycomm3 using the command : pip install pycomm3.
-It may be reasonable to use sudo to overcome any path dependency errors
+It may be reasonable to use sudo to overcome any path dependency errors.

 ### Running
 To run the program, you will need to create a static IP on the host machine to be on the same network.